Tuition, Fees, and Discounts

 Do I get to keep my costumes?

 - Quality dancewear can be purchased from online retailers or dance specialty stores.
-From past experience Discount Dance Supply and all about dance provide some of the best values online.
+From past experience Discount Dance Supply and Dancewear Solutions provide some of the best values online.
 If shopping at Discount Dance Supply you can use discount code 45709 to receive a small discount.
 You can also find a list of some recommended items on our Discount Dance Supply dress code page.
 Dancewear can also be purchased at a discount price (though sometimes lower quality) from big box stores such as Target and Wal-Mart.
 For pointe shoes and fittings we recommend Spokane-based Empire Dance Shop.
 On occasion we will try and arrange for Empire Dance Shop to be available at the facility for fittings and purchases.

 Are TVBA's costumes modest?